 The Tasracing Board consists of seven members made up of a Chair and six directors one of whom is Vice Chairman.

-The make-up of the board comprises one person with experience in the thoroughbred code, one person with experience in the harness code and one person with experience in the greyhound code.
+The make-up of the board comprises one person with experience in the thoroughbred, harness and greyhound racing codes.

 The Board of Tasracing comprises directors with the appropriate range of skills, experience, qualifications, expertise and vision to govern the company.

 Mr Phair joined the Tasracing Board as Chairman on 22 November 2018.

 Mr Phair is a Fellow of the Chartered Accountants Australia and New Zealand and a member of the Australian Institute of Company Directors.